sborrazas/sborrazas/blogposts/2012-08-03-building-a-game-loop.md

 :description: How to build a simple Game loop from scratch using plain simple JavaScript?

-Since this is my first codepath post, I wanted to start talking about something we all love: games and the web.
+Since this is my first post, I wanted to start talking about something we all love: games and the web.

 Lately I've been digging into HTML5 game development, with all the fun technologies it involved working with.
 Often, I try to make my own simple versions of frameworks, toolkits or game engines, for fun, to learn and for simplicity matters.